PythWare/Aldnoah-Engine/README.md

 Otherwise builds a g1pack2 container
 It can also pull taildata from a chosen base file and append it to the output for mod-manager compatibility.

+# Types of mods that can be made

+A lot, we have the same modding potential as larger modding communities like Xenoverse 2.
+To do any file mods you have to have access to the files, which Aldnoah Engine gives.
+Too many types of mods to list, so the quick rundown is since we can access the files we have the ability to mod game assets and replace them with other assets.
+However Aldnoah Engine is a tool suite for unpacking, decompressing, repacking, appending, and applying/disabling mods through Mod Manager.
+So essentially, a tool suite to access the files and apply/disable modded files.
+Separate GUI tools like Unit Data Editor (handles parameters like stats, motion/moveset, model, etc), Stage Data Editor (handles battlefield parameters like which troops/officers appear in the stage, coordinates of where units spawn, etc), and other GUI tools will be made separately.

 # Mod Creator

 Creates mod files by turning modded files into compatible files with the Mod Manager.
 Also has some metadata support like author of the mod, naming mod file, specifying the version of your mod, and having a description with your mod.